Keyfactor/ejbca-k8s-csr-signer/docs/vault.md

 	* [Helm](https://helm.sh/docs/intro/install/) (v3.1 +)

 ## Overview and Rationale
-By default, `ejbca-k8s-csr-signer` uses a K8s tls secret to store and inject a client certificate for authentication to EJBCA.
+By default, `ejbca-k8s-csr-signer` uses a tls secret to store and inject a client certificate for authentication to EJBCA.
 This poses a security risk because secret objects can be retrieved and displayed in plaintext.
 HashiCorp Vault offers a K8s native solution to security concerns of this nature using the Vault Kubernetes Sidecar Injector.
 This solution enables `ejbca-k8s-csr-signer` to remain unaware of Vault by first running the `vault-agent-init` container.
-Access to secrets in Vault by K8s are configured via K8s service accounts and namespace scope.
+K8s access to Vault secrets is controlled via K8s service accounts and namespace scope.

 ## Configuration